How to organize your life using the simple brain dump (braindump) method.

 Embrace those good days.

 There are times I may not be in the mood for taking care of business, so I have to coach myself to do it.
 But then there are days when I feel extremely motivated.
-I make use of those days to get as many things checked off my to-do list.
+I make use of those days to get as many things checked off my brain dump to-do list as possible.

 *Pay attention to those the days where you seem to have a boost of energy and capitalize on it.